Chris Wolstenholme: Personal life

 Wolstenholme married his girlfriend, Kelly, on 23 December 2003.
 They have six children.
-In April 2010, Chris and Kelly moved to Foxrock, County Dublin, Ireland.
-In 2012, they moved to London while Muse recorded.
+In April 2010, the family moved to Foxrock, County Dublin, Ireland.
 After Wolstenholme and Kelly divorced, Wolstenholme married Caris Ball on 1 December 2018, the day before his 40th birthday.
-The couple have two children, a daughter and a son, as well as Ball's daughters Tabitha and Indiana, giving Wolstenholme ten children in total.
+The couple have a daughter and a son, as well as Ball's two previous daughters, giving Wolstenholme ten children in total.
 Wolstenholme is a supporter of Rotherham United, his hometown football team.
-He holds an honorary doctorate of arts from the University of Plymouth.
+He was awarded an honorary doctorate of arts from the University of Plymouth in 2008.

 Wolstenholme has struggled with alcoholism.
 In a 2011 interview, he said he would drink so much he would vomit blood, but did not grasp the severity of his situation.
-His bandmates had tried to broach the subject of his drinking several times without success.
-Wolstenholme eventually realised that drinking would kill him, as it had his father.
 His bandmates did not notice his problem for several years; according to Bellamy, "He's such a good musician that his motor skills or something just aren't affected.
 So he would come in and play brilliantly and then we wouldn't see him for a bit.
 We'd have a great gig and he'd go off to his room so we wouldn't really know what was going on."
+His bandmates broached the subject of his drinking several times without success.

-Wolstenholme's alcoholism did not affect his playing until the recording of Muse's fifth album The Resistance (2009), at which point he went into rehab.
-His experiences inspired the lyrics of "Liquid State" and "Save Me", from Muse's sixth album, The 2nd Law (2012).
+During 2008, Wolstenholme began having panic attacks triggered by his drinking.
+He eventually realised that drinking would kill him, as it had his father.
+His alcoholism did not affect his playing until the recording of Muse's fifth album, The Resistance (2009), at which point he went into rehab.
+He wrote two songs about his experience, "Liquid State" and "Save Me", which appeared on Muse's sixth album, The 2nd Law (2012).
+In 2012, Wolstenholme said: "I threw myself into music in a way I hadn't done for 10 years.
+It sounds corny but it was the only thing that made me feel peaceful."